OrnaOrg/OrnaJS/README.md

  - If you want decorate outside element not a child, use prefix "side", like (height_200px_side#id_click)!
  - If you want to create breakpoint, use prefix "reset" as 3 part or "set", like (height_200px_reset600px).
-Prefix reset if low, set if more!
+Prefix "reset" works if size low than width, "set" works when more than width!